 Linux Reader for Windows

 Linux Reader is a Linux Ext Reader for Windows.
 It allows Windows to Read from Linux Filesystems such as Ext4, Ext3, Ext2.
 It supports reading from ReiserFS, HFS, HFS+, NTFS, FAT, and exFAT filesystems as well.
-You can also use the utility to mount vMware, VirtualPC, VirtualBox, and Parallels disk images, enabling you to read the contents of those disk images from Windows.

 Linux Reader for Windows